|

 has established

-a new HF radio e-mail service for commercial users and
+a HF radio e-mail service for a variety of users who require

 SE Asia, NW Pacific and Indian Oceans.